Fifth graders were honored today at the annual Fifth Grade Recognition Assembly.

 Fifth grade students who participated in after-school activities and sports were recognized.

-Fourth grade award:
+Fourth grade awards:

-This year’s winner is Logan Winter.
+This year’s winner was Kittrell Corbitt.

 Lupton Winningham ’77 presented two scholarships for rising fifth graders.